Walter Sillers Jr.

 Walter Sillers Jr. (April 13, 1888 – September 24, 1966) was an American lawyer, politician, landowner, and white supremacist.
 A legislative leader from Mississippi, he served as the 56th Speaker of the Mississippi House of Representatives.
 An outspoken white nationalist, Sillers has been referred to as one of the most racist political leaders in Mississippi's history.
 He was one of the wealthiest people to have ever served in the Mississippi legislature.
+He served on the Mississippi Sovereignty Commission, a state agency established to combat integration and civil rights organizing.

 Background

 Sillers was born in Rosedale, Mississippi to Walter Sillers, Sr. and Florence Warfield Sillers.
 He was a brother of the columnist and segregationist Florence Sillers Ogden.
 A member of a prominent Mississippi Delta family, his paternal grandparents were planters and slaveholders in Rosedale.
 His maternal grandfather was Colonel Elisha Warfield, a planter and Confederate military officer who served in the 2nd Arkansas Infantry Regiment.
 He was a great-great grandson of Elisha Warfield and a great-grandnephew of Mary Jane Warfield Clay.
 He was a grandnephew of Charles Clark, a Confederate general who served as Governor of Mississippi.

 Sillers grew up in Rosedale and was raised in the Methodist Episcopal Church.
 He lived with his family in a large Victorian-style mansion on Levee Street.
 He was educated at St. Andrew's-Sewanee School, an Episcopal boarding school in Sewanee, Tennessee.
 He attended the University of Mississippi and was a member of St. Anthony Hall.